 The John Muir Nature Trail climbs Mount Wanda and then loops through an attractive oak grove.
 Although it’s not crowded, it’s a fairly popular loop.

 Start at the parking lot just off Highway 4.
-Ignore the trail that runs uphill to the left; the trail begins as a dirt road on the right (north) side of the lot.
+If the parking lot fills up, there’s plenty of parking on the street, although you may have to walk an extra quarter-mile.
+The trail begins as a dirt road on the right (north) side of the lot.

 The trail climbs insistently through deep shade in a tunnel of dense oak foliage.
 For such a short loop there’s a surprising amount of climbing.
 As the trail bends around to the right, the woodland becomes less dense, the foliage opens up, and there’s a brief view of Alhambra Valley below.

 Take the trail that starts at a picnic bench to your right.
 The mostly level, well-maintained trail winds though a very scenic blue oak grove.
-There are some sounds of traffic from nearby Highway 4, but it’s not overwhelming.
+The main drawback to the trail is the sound of traffic from nearby Highway 4.
 There are a few picnic benches along the way.

-The trail ascends to a dirt road, where you break out of the woods and into a sunny hilltop meadow with fine views of the attractive oak-covered hills.
+The trail climbs to a dirt road, where it breaks out of the woods and into a sunny hilltop meadow with fine views of the attractive oak-covered hills.
 Turn left onto the road, which climbs until it passes by the low rise of Mount Wanda.
 There are some limited views of the Carquinez Strait.
 The road then descends back to the parking lot, with a few views of Mount Diablo.

 © 2012, 2018, 2023 David Baselt